gatsbyjs/gatsby/docs/docs/security-in-gatsby.md

 ## Third-party Scripts

-Some third-party scripts like Google Tag Manager gives the possibility to add arbitrary JavaScript code on top of them.
-Be sure to control the access of these services.
+Some third-party scripts like Google Tag Manager gives the possibility to add arbitrary JavaScript code on top of them as a [custom HTML tag](https://support.google.com/tagmanager/answer/6107167), which can be a malicious script.
+To avoid that, be sure to have a [access control](https://support.google.com/tagmanager/answer/6107011) management in these services.

 ## Check Your Dependencies